rkoeninger/ShenScript/docs/interop.rst

    :param any X: Anything.
    :returns: A string identifying the basic type of the value: object, number, string, symbol, undefined, boolean.

+.. function:: (js.undefined?
+X)

+   Determines if value is :js:`undefined`.

+   :param any X: Value to inspect.
+   :returns:     A JavaScript boolean.

 .. function:: (js.void X)